Alpha 5 (Power Rangers): Alpha's Magical Christmas

 Alpha 5 is the main character of Alpha's Magical Christmas, a direct-to-video musical Christmas special produced during Season 2 of Mighty Morphin Power Rangers.
 The Rangers are away at the North Pole assisting Santa Claus in preparation for the Christmas holidays, while Alpha remains with Zordon for Christmas at the Command Center.
 Despite Zordon's presence, Alpha feels miserable from his loneliness.
 Zordon cheers Alpha up by presenting a Christmas tree to him, then follows that up by teleporting a group of children to the Command Center to sing Christmas carols with Alpha.
 Together they sing such carols as "Good King Wenceslas", "Deck the Halls", "Here We Come A-Caroling", "Jingle Bells" and "Silent Night".
 After the children leave via the "magical portal", Tommy, Kimberly and Billy teleport to the Command Center in their ranger suits, and the cast perform "We Wish You a Merry Christmas" to end the special.

 Comics

 Alpha 5 appears as a recurring character in the Mighty Morphin Power Rangers comic series, published by Boom!
 Studios.
-It is a modern alternate retelling of the TV series of the same name, and has no connections to any past media or the 2017 reboot film.
+One storyline even introduces Alpha's predecessor, Alpha One, who is more willing to resort to ruthless tactics in the name of victory where Zordon and Alpha 5 prefer a less ruthless approach.